A Seal’s Eye View of our World, a word from the founder of the Irish Seal Sanctuary.

 And now, the ISS in some respects displaced by commercial interests but faced with ever growing demand for services not commercially provided, needs a home of it’s own from which to develop a free access visitor facility for people of all ability to learn, engage and pursue opportunities with marine wildlife and environment, while residing in our care.
 Some generous legacies from early supporters of the earliest seal releases have brought a coastal site and home within ISS reach and we now need those brave and impassioned people with the skills and resources to develop it and secure its future.

 Below you will find 5 episodes of our movie Lanugo.
-Take a few moments to watch these and understand the vision which motivates ISS.
+Take a few moments to watch these and understand the vision which motivates ISS. and take a look at the video about ISS at

 Director and Co-Founder